-The centerpiece of Bangkok's own Champs Elysees, this impressive two-storey white marble palace sits at the end of Dusit's long, wide Royal Plaza, a leafy ceremonial boulevard that's often the focus of regal pomp and ceremony during royal celebrations.
+Ananta Samakhom Throne Hall is the centrepiece of Bangkok's own Champs Elysees.
+It’s an impressive 2-storey white marble palace that sits at the end of Dusit's long and wide Royal Plaza, a leafy ceremonial boulevard that's often the focus of regal pomp and ceremony during royal celebrations.

 The long hall on the upper floor is embellished with embossed roman and floral patterns showing Renaissance and Baroque arts.
-Outside, visitors can find impressive views both from the large paved plaza in front of it (site of the annual Tropping of the Color in December, the Red Cross Fair in late March, as well as the King Rama V statue) or the trim gardens adjoining it with Vimanmek Mansion.
-On Children's Day, in the second week of January each year, the grounds and interiors are more fully open to the public.
+Outside, you can find impressive views both from the large paved plaza in front of it (the site of the annual Trooping the Color parade in December, the Red Cross Fair in late March, as well as the King Rama V statue).
+Or, you can stroll through the trim gardens adjoining it with Vimanmek Mansion.
+On Children's Day, in the 2nd week of January each year, the grounds and interiors are more fully open to the public.

-the Ananta Samakhom Throne Hall is open to the general public as a museum, with permanent exhibitions on the country’s national artists and showcases of arts and crafts by the students at the Chitralada Vocational Centre.
-Guided tours are available, at 30-minute intervals, from 9:30 to 15:30 daily (except Monday).
-Photography is not permitted inside the building.
-Please note that this is a royal property; a strict dress code applies, meaning no flip-flops, shorts, sleeveless shirts or T-shirts.
+The Ananta Samakhom Throne Hall is open to the general public as a museum, with permanent exhibitions on the country’s national artists and showcases of arts and crafts by the students at the Chitralada Vocational Centre.
+Guided tours are available, offered at 30-minute intervals from 9.30am to 3.30pm daily (except Mondays).

 Ananta Samakhom Throne Hall